zonika/google-map-todo.js-web-0715-public/README.md

 * Under "Access Your Location", uncheck `Use Default` and then check the `Allow`.
 * Exit Firefox and you're solid.

 This todo is tested using Capybara so run `rspec` after you've completed the steps above to see where you're at.
+The test has built in 5 second timers so we suggest running `rspec --fail-fast` to save time.
+If you run `rackup` or `shotgun` and the entire functionality is there but your tests are still failing, feel free to up the sleep timers in `map_spec.rb`.
+You could change `sleep(5)` to `sleep(10)`, whatever works!

 ### JavaScript